Germany’s top court backs legalizing assisted suicide | DW | 26.02.2020

 What did Germany's top court decide?

-The country‘s top court ruled that paragraph 217 is incompatible with the constitution, making assisted suicide once more possible in Germany, as it previously was.
+The country‘s top court on 26 February ruled that paragraph 217 is incompatible with the constitution, making assisted suicide once more possible in Germany, as it previously was.
 Doctors would again be permitted to counsel patients about this option and provide them with lethal drugs, yet not administer them.

+The court found that individuals have a right to "self-determined" suicide, including the freedom to take one's own life and to enlist

+He was convinced that terminally ill individuals, who are mentally healthy and have an autonomous mind, should be permitted to choose whether or not they want to end their lives in dignity.
+Arnold's role in helping others carry out suicide, meanwhile, meant he constantly violated the Hippocratic Oath and thus risked losing his German medical license.

-Arnold was repeatedly taken to court for his role in facilitating assisted suicides, and acquitted every time.
-He has said that he assisted over 100 individuals across Germany in ending their own lives — after, of course, thoroughly vetting their mental ability to make this choice.
+Arnold was repeatedly taken to court for his role in facilitating assisted suicides — and acquitted each time.
+He said that he assisted more than 100 individuals across Germany in ending their own lives — after first thoroughly vetting their mental ability to make the choice.

 Read more: German court acquits doctors present as patients died by suicide